jfasch/jfasch-home/trainings/material/soup/linux/hardware/i2c/topic.rst

    You can use the ``raspi-config`` tool to do the same in a more comfortable manner.
-Here in this article, we do *not* use any of those decadent tools: we want to know what is going on [#config-txt-decadent-enough]_.
+Here in this article, we do *not* use any of those decadent tools.
+These are Raspberry specific and not available on any other Linux device [#config-txt-decadent-enough]_.

    See `here
    <https://www.raspberrypi.org/documentation/computers/configuration.html>`__